 In 2007 the Landscape Marshal Concept was created - that is - an effort to focus exclusively on landscape design.
-From 2008 to 2016 - the concept was actively applied in designing for other Landscape Firms.
+From 2007 to 2014 - the concept was actively applied in designing for other Landscape Firms under their respective brand.
 This included building the designs themselves with those firms.

-In 2016 Landscape Marshal, LLC was formed officially and thereafter operates today as an independent Landscape Design Firm focused broadly within the field of horticulture and offers associated specialties.
+In December of 2014 Landscape Marshal, LLC was formed officially and thereafter operates today as an independent Landscape Design Firm focused broadly within the field of horticulture and offers associated specialties.